felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 | Payments      | Takeaway.com payment ref code            | `TAPM`            |
 | Payments      | Cash payment ref code                    | (leave empty)     |

-If you prefer to let Lightspeed support configure these ref codes for you, ask them to set up the **Takeaway.com (TA)** channel.

 ## Thuisbezorgd.nl

 To receive Thuisbezorgd.nl orders in Lightspeed, you first need to connect Just Eat Takeaway Bridge, an app included in your HubRise subscription.